matter-labs/zinc/zrust-book/src/language/04-statements/01-declaration.md

 # Declaration statements

-The declaration statements declare a new item.
+The declaration statements declare a new item, that is, a type, variable or module.

-## `let` declaration
+## `let` variable declaration

 `let [mut] {identifier}[: {type}] = {expression};`